-- The minimum contribution is \$0 per pay cycle.
-You may choose to contribute this to a Health Care FSA or a Dependent Day Care FSA. - The maximum contribution for a Health Care FSA is \$2,850 per year. - The maximum contribution for a Dependent Day Care FSA is \$5,000 per year.
+- The minimum contribution for a Health Care or Dependent Care FSA is \$0 per year. - The maximum contribution for a Health Care is \$3,300 per year. - The maximum contribution for a Dependent Day Care FSA is \$5,000 per year.
 If you are married and filing separate tax returns, your maximum contribution for a Dependent Day Care FSA is \$2,500 per year.
 If you are married and your spouse participates in a separate Dependent Day Care FSA, your maximum contribution is \$2,500 per year.